theonlydevrai/playlist_song_recommender/SETUP_GUIDE.md

 ### Save to Spotify

 1. Review the recommended tracks
-2. Give your playlist a name (optional)
+2. Click **"Copy Track Names"** or **"Copy Spotify URIs"**
-3. Click **"Save to Spotify"**
+3. Open Spotify and create a new playlist
-4. Open Spotify - your new playlist is there!
+4. Search for the tracks or paste URIs to add them

 ---

-## Troubleshooting
+## 🔧 Troubleshooting

 ### "MongoDB connection error"